ntmv/kaggle-arules/README.md

 <https://ntmv.shinyapps.io/aruleskaggle2017_updated/>

-The shiny dashboard submitted for Assignment B-3 can be accessed on the Shiny apps server by following this link:
+A previous version can be accessed on the
+Shiny apps server by following this link:

 <https://ntmv.shinyapps.io/shiny_app/>